 The pain from biliary colic either comes suddenly or builds up rapidly and would usually peak in a matter of minutes.
 It is not a pain that comes and goes.
 It is rather constant.
 Pain from biliary colic would last for fifteen minutes to four to five hours.

 The pain a patient feels is usually severe, but patients can still move.
-Movement doesn’t affect the pain to make it worse or lessens it.
+The movement doesn’t affect the pain to make it worse or lessens it.
 A complication develops whenever the pain lasts more than four or five hours.

 Other than the pain, one of the other gall bladder stone symptoms is nausea or vomiting.
 Patients who have developed gall bladder stones may experience chills, clay-colored stools, or low-grade fever.
 If you see a patient showing any of the gall bladder stone symptoms mentioned above they should be taken to the doctor right away.